 To graduate or transfer credits from Equip Biblical Institute to Southern California Seminary, students must submit their portfolio and term papers at the end of each course to the Registrar for formative assessment.
 Upon successful completion of the Associate of Biblical Studies, students may transfer 60 units into the Bachelor of Arts in Biblical Studies degree.
 If the portfolio or term papers are missing, the credits may not be transferable.
 Portfolios must be completed individually-not as couples.

-Answers to portfolio questions are subjective, so each student must do his or her own work.
-As part of the EBI-SCS Articulation Agreement and to facilitate transfer of degrees to other schools, submit the portfolios and term papers of transferring students to the EBI Registrar at qwoods@socalsem.edu.
+Answers to portfolio questions are individual and subjective, so each student must do his or her own portfolio and term paper.
+As part of the EBI-SCS Articulation Agreement and to facilitate transfer of degrees to other schools, professors must submit the portfolios and term papers of transferring students to the EBI Registrar at gwoods@socalsem.edu at the end of each course.
 The goal is to assist students in being successful in their studies and in their ministries.